minireference/sample-book/README.md

 Sample Book
 ===========
-Starter template for a scientific book written in LaTeX with build-scripts for producing PDF, HTML, ePub, and mobi eBook formats.
+Starter template for a scientific book written in LaTeX with build-scripts for producing PDF, HTML, ePub, and Mobi eBook formats.

 Technologies uses:
   - `softcover` the best build system for eBooks ever built